 On the other hand, there is clearly some pricing pressure on alpha – especially as today’s technology tools make it easier to evaluate investment managers and determine whether they’re really living up to their expected alpha, or not.
 This is especially true for investment managers in the business of security selection, where performance can be clearly and easily measured against a relevant benchmark.
 Ironically, pricing pressure may be somewhat less on firms that manage tactically across asset classes, if only because it is significantly more difficult to determine the appropriate benchmark to evaluate such “unconstrained” managers in the first place.

 On the gamma side, the relevance of an AUM fee varies significantly depending on the type of service being performed.
-For gamma value-adds that tie directly to the portfolio itself, where the value is implicitly tied to the amount of assets being managed, the AUM fee remains relevant… with the caveat that, because many of these services can and are implemented by technology (whether from rebalancing software or “robo-advisors”), the downward pricing pressure on that AUM fee is very significant.
+For gamma value-adds that tie directly to the portfolio itself, where the value is implicitly tied to the amount of assets being managed, the AUM fee remains relevant… with the caveat that, because many of these services can and are implemented by technology (whether from advisor rebalancing software or “robo-advisors”), the downward pricing pressure on that AUM fee is very significant.

 Where the advisor gamma is in the form of other financial planning advice, not directly related to the portfolio itself, there is arguably little relevance for charging an AUM fee – especially in the context of working with middle-income or younger clientele, where there is little if any portfolio to manage in the first place.
 Not surprisingly, this is why hourly fees, and more recently monthly retainer fees, have become an increasingly popular business model for serving this clientele (not to mention retainer fees in general for clients who do not have portfolio-centric needs).
 The good news in this category is that pricing pressure is more limited, due to the fact that financial planning services are not commoditized and its hard for consumers to compare them at all; on the other hand, fees that are paid directly (e.g., by check) tend to be more salient, which itself still creates some significant pricing pressure.
 The more focused and niche the financial planning business is, though, the less prone advisors will tend to be to pricing pressure, for the simple reason that fees in a highly-targeted niche business have no real point of competitive price comparison in the first place!